-The Texas Tech Medical Foundation was formed in August 1969, exclusively for charitable, educational and scientific purposes and to assist in the establishment of the School of Medicine (and now all schools in the Health Sciences Center).
+The Texas Tech Medical Foundation was formed in August, 1969, execlusively for charitable, education and scientific purposes and to assist in the establishment of the School of Medicine (and now all schools in the Health Sciences Center).
 It was chartered by the Secretary of State, State of Texas, as a non-profit corporation with a perpetual duration on February 18, 1970.

-The foundation is responsible for accepting donations, gifts and grants of money and property and administering these funds on a charitable, educational or non-profit basis on behalf of the Texas Tech University Health Sciences Center.
-In addition, the foundation helps provide support for training facilities, research and financial assistance for students.
+The Foundation is responsible for accepting donations, gifts and grants of money and property and administering these funds on a charitable, educational or non-profit basis on behalf of Texas Tech University Health Sciences Center.
+In addition, the Foundation helps provide support for training facilities, research and financial assistance for students.
+The Medical Foundation's current Chairperson is George Sell from Amarillo.
+The Vice-Chairperson is D. B. (Dan) Hemphill from Odessa.

-Officers currently serving the Texas Tech Medical Foundation are: Sherril Skibell, Chairperson; D.B.
-(Dan) Hemphill, Vice-chairperson; Mary Katherine Prather, secretary; Elmo Cavin, treasurer; and Betty Wright, immediate past Chairperson.
 The foundation began serving the School of Nursing in its development in 1981.